desiderati/commons/README.md

 ### [Unreleased]

 ##### Added
+- Better files generation available or Swagger Clients.
+Now it is possible to download the JSON file directly from Thin Server.
 - Implementação do recurso de cálculo de CRC16.
 - Melhorias na classe **ExceptionHandlingController**: tratamento de novas exceções.
 - Adicionada a licença MIT.